TixiaoShan/github_commands/README.md

 1. set Git username for every repository on your computer:

-   `git config --global user.name "TixiaoShan"`
+   `git config --global user.name "YourUserName"`

    Setting your Git username for a single repository:

-   `git config user.name "TixiaoShan"`
+   `git config user.name "YourUserName"`

    check username: